TKAles/OBPYeahUKnowMe/README.md

 3D Additive Manufacturing Build Package Generator for OpenMelt based systems.

-WARNING: AI assisted/generated code is present in this repository.
+**WARNING:** AI assisted/generated code is present in this repository.
 Mainly for UI and other boring tasks.
-If you are philoshopically opposed to this run away now.
+If you are philoshopically opposed to this run away now. **HERE BE DRAGONS**

 ## Overview